Honey Slime Recipe

 Make Honey Slime for Preschoolers

-Are you learning all about bees with your preschoolers?
-This easy honey slime recipe is the perfect addition to your Flowers & Bees Theme and it incorporates science.
+This easy honey slime recipe is the perfect addition to your Flowers & Bees Theme and it incorporates science & discovery.
 This recipe will definitely amaze and educate preschoolers all at the same time.

 Bees are such a fun topic for preschoolers in spring since they are so active and fun to spot.
 With learning about bees comes an important lesson on their role in the ecosystem.
 I bet some of your preschoolers will be fascinated by the relationship between bees and honey!
 Now, let's make some slime!